Skip to main content

 Teaching and Learning

 Lorena Llosa is a Professor of Education in the Steinhardt School of Culture, Education, and Human Development at New York University.
-Trained as an applied linguist, she studies the teaching, learning, and assessment of English learners’ content and language proficiency.
-The overarching goal of her research is to enhance the educational opportunities of English learners in K-16 contexts.
-Her studies have focused on standards-based classroom assessments of language proficiency, assessment of academic writing, and the integration of language and content in instruction and assessment.
+Trained as an applied linguist, she studies the teaching, learning, and assessment of multilingual learners in K-16 contexts.
+Her research has focused on standards-based classroom assessments of language proficiency, assessment of academic writing, classroom formative assessment, assessment validation, and the integration of language and content in instruction and assessment.
 Dr. Llosa has served as Co-PI of a large, multi-site, multi-year efficacy study of a science intervention for English learners, and of two NSF-funded projects to develop science curricula and assessments that support English learners’ science learning, computational thinking, and language development.
-She is currently one of the lead investigators of the $10-million IES-funded Center for the Success of English Learners.

 Selected Publications